Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 "You should know that nothing is ever simple with humans, young one."

 "Nah, they’re *really* simple.
-They just...do everything intensely. *Everything.* They’re like Whitecrest that way.
+They just... do everything intensely. *Everything.* They’re like Whitecrest that way.
 If they don’t like you, you’ll know it.
 If they do…well, they’ll have ‘faith’ in you, and they won’t be wrong."

 Suri growled slightly.
 "You are a bodyguard, Myun, not an advisor."